marie-jakob/mesdt/notes.md

 ##### Fixed Effects

++ different variants for CIs: Wald CIs, Profile CIs, Parametric Bootstrapped CIs -> all possible in lme4

++ Wald CIs: based on the inverse Hessian

+	+ very easy to compute from lme4 output (see paper)

+	+ relatively strong assumption of a quadratic likelihood surface

++ Likelihood Profile CIs: ???

+	+ more time-consuming but less severe assumptions (something with the asymptotic distribution of the deviance)

++ Parametric Bootstrap CIs: take a lot of time but avoid all asymptotic assumptions

+	+ not really feasible in practice

 + -> Compute standard errors based on the Hessian -> returned by lme4 through vcov(model_fit)

 	+ might not be accurate because assumptionsa are not met --> good enough?